 Computer Science is the study of how the computer works, how to program them and how computer systems interact with each other.
-We often liken it to the "biology of computing" - looking at what actually happens at the heart of a computer, the processor and how the instructions that it is given are actually carried out as well as how to program it.
-In fact, there is a very strong programming element to this course that will marry practical and theory work to develop professional level skills.
-It is a science-based course with practical and technical aspects, and demands a good level of problem-solving skills, mathematical and logical reasoning, and a substantial amount of examined theory.
+We often liken it to the "biology of computing" - looking at what actually happens at the heart of a computer, the processor and how the instructions that it is given are actually carried out, as well as how to program it.
+There is a very strong programming element to this course that will marry practical and theory work to develop professional-level skills